cantina-lib/eureka/README.md

 #### State:

 In progress, but not quite there yet.
-It will need to extern testing since most of this will be templates.
+It will need to extern testing since most of this will be template classes.

 #### Dependencies:

-* Cantina common
+* Cantina common (submodule)

 ### To do